 In addition to the above, there are two clear-text configuration files that can be customized based on the needs of the Scheduler itself:

-The Scheduler xml file, defaulted to eWebReportsScheduler.xml, is a standards-based xml file that includes configurations such as SMTP server connectivity configurations, communication channel and port information for connection to Exago itself, and many other configuration specific to the Scheduler.
-This file is located in the root directory of the Scheduler installation.
+<Sched>/eWebReportsScheduler.xml, is a standards-based XML file that includes configurations such as SMTP server connectivity configurations, communication channel and port information for connection to Exago itself, and many other configuration specific to the Scheduler Service.

 While these are entirely optional components, Exago is frequently and extensively customized via custom code compiled to DLLs.
 While these DLLs are configured via the aforementioned Admin Console, they need only be accessible via file system, meaning that they do not need to be deployed as part of Exago’s configuration.
 However, typical implementations of custom DLLs require components of Exago DLLs to be referenced, and, as such, require the maintenance of these custom implementations to be taken into consideration by Configuration Management.